jordanchude/to-do-list-backend/README.md

 - A working frontend application built with HTML, CSS, Bootstrap, JQuery ect.
 - CRUD functionality
 - Frequent commits dating back to the very beginning of the project.
-- Mobile first, responsive web application.
+- Mobile first, responsive web application (Mobile, Tablet and Desktop).

 #### Deployment